weih201/code-repos/algorithm analysis and design/README.md

 ## Algorithm analysis repos
 This repo contains some my algorithms analysis experiment codes.
-Most of them come from Standford's "Algorithm design and analysis" course via Coursera.
-Most of them are implemented with both of Python and Scala.
+Most of them are my Standford University's "Algorithm design and analysis" course project via Coursera.
+Most of them are implemented with two versions: Python and Scala.